Mid-Sha'ban: Overview

-It is regarded as a night when the fortunes of individuals for the coming year are decided and when Allah may forgive sinners.
-In many regions, this is also a night when prayers are arranged for forgiveness from Allah for one's deceased ancestors.
+Muslims observe Mid-Sha'ban as a night of worship and salvation.
+In fact, both Sunni and Shia Muslims recognise this night as the Night of Forgiveness.
+It is regarded as a night in which the fortunes of individuals for the coming year are decided and Allah may forgive sinners.
+In many regions, this is also a night in which prayers are arranged for forgiveness from Allah for one's deceased ancestors.
 Additionally, Twelver Shia Muslims commemorate the birthday of Muhammad al-Mahdi on this date.

-Imam Ja'far al-Sadiq and Imam Muhammad al-Baqir used to perform special prayers in this night.
-Both Sunni and Shia Muslims recognise this night to be as the Night of Forgiveness.
-Muslims observe Mid-Sha'ban as a night of worship and salvation.
-Scholars like Imam Shafii, Imam Nawawi, Imam Ghazzali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.
+Imam Ja'far al-Sadiq and Imam Muhammad al-Baqir used to perform special prayers on this night.
+Scholars such as Imam Shafii, Imam Nawawi, Imam Ghazzali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.

 Etymology

-The 14th of Sha'ban goes by several names, depending on the country in which it is observed.
+The 15th of Sha'ban goes by several names, depending on the country in which it is observed.
 Most can be categorised into two general meanings: